hackathon201710/Subject10/README.md

 ## Conclusions

 * The Ionic framework that was used in this project were not the most optional framework of choose.
-The team suggests to switch framework to eaither an more native based framework or prue HTML5, if this project were to contiune.
+The team suggests to switch framework to either an more native based framework or prue HTML5, if this project were to continue.
-* Server integrations could in theroy improve the usefullness of the application, however this has not been tested yet.
-Push Notifications could be used in order to alert the user that new cards are ready to be answerd.
+* Server integrations could in theory improve the usefulness of the application, however this has not been tested yet.
+Push Notifications could be used in order to alert the user that new cards are ready to be answered.
-* The app could be likned to other photoapps that push imgages to a server, that sends out new cards to the app.
+* The app could be linked to other photo apps that push images to a server, that sends out new cards to the app.
 * Could be expanded with any question and inputfield.